ncase/anxiety/scenes/act2.md

 {{/if}}

 {{if _.act1_ending=="flight"}}
-r: Hell, just yesterday, I heard someone curled up into an armadillo ball and cried in public!
+r: Heck, just yesterday, I heard someone curled up into an armadillo ball and cried in public!
 {{/if}}

 h2: huh imagine that.

+r: Listen: I know what it's like to have that animal in your head.

-r: That's why I throw all these parties.
-I want to help peeps forget their worries.
+r: We all do.
+That's why we're here!
+I throw these parties every weekend so we can forget our worries, forget that animal.

 h2: but my anxiety...

 r: Don't worry, kid.
-There's a simple trick to get that negative voice in your head to be quiet forever.
+I used to be like you.
+But then I found a little trick to get that negative voice to be quiet forever...

 ```
 Game.clearText();